When I posed a productivity survey to my email list not long ago, I noticed there was a pattern. The most common themes that kept popping up were:

 And I’m sure you can relate with that.

-Then on Thursday I’m going to cover the final idea – which is the big, powerful, monster one that makes the first two actually work in the first place.
+Then I’ll cover the final idea – which is the big, powerful, monster idea that makes the first two actually work in the first place.

 My hope here is to give you a complete shift in the way you think about productivity and getting work done.
 To basically flip a switch in your mind that makes it easy, and almost effortless, to get stuff done every day without having to stop and think about it.